Mihai Amihălăchioaie: Illness and death

 In 2023, he was diagnosed with liver cancer.
-In July 2023, Amihalachioaie went to Istanbul, where he underwent a liver transplant operation a month later in August.
+In July 2023, Amihălăchioaie went to Istanbul, where he underwent a liver transplant operation a month later in August.
 The donor was his son Petru.

-Amihalachioaie died on the night of 11 February 2024, at the age of 62.
+Amihălăchioaie died on the night of 11 February 2024, at the age of 62.
 A minute of silence was held for him on 13 February.
-He was buried at Chișinău Central Cemetery on 14 February 2024, after a funeral held at the "Nicolae Sulac" National Palace.
+He was buried at Chișinău Central Cemetery on 14 February 2024, after a funeral held at the Nicolae Sulac National Palace.